hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 as I thought..
 2 years old build

-[21:52:27](#1616622747953rsXSX:gitter.im) <hiiamboris (NOT THIS ONE)>: grab the nightly bro í ½í¸‰
+[21:52:27](#1616622747953rsXSX:gitter.im) <hiiamboris (NOT THIS ONE)>: grab the nightly bro ğŸ˜‰

 [21:53:27](#1616622807956Ghtyz:gitter.im) <hiiamboris (NOT THIS ONE)>: everyone falls into this trap, and nobody fixes it